 The Eden Valley is the perfect location to try many outdoor activities.
 Cyclists are discovering Eden with its quiet country lanes and the increasingly popular C2C cycle route.
 We are on the crossing point of 2 national cycleways.
 68 & 71.

-We have a dedicated stone shed for bicycle storage and a wet entrance/boot room with shower (mainly used by our Spaniel) in which to ‘disrobe’ following a great day over the hills and dales - bathrobe provided!
+We have a dedicated stone outbuilding for bicycle storage and a wet entrance/boot room with shower (mainly used by our Spaniel).

 Some local links to places to visit while you’re here:

-Appleby Castle: Privately owned & now open to the public again, see what is on at www.applebycastle.co.uk
+Appleby Castle: Privately owned & but open to the public, see what is on at applebycastle.co.uk

-Little Salkeld Mill: it’s where we buy our ﬂour organicmill.co.uk
+Little Salkeld Mill: where you can buy your ﬂour organicmill.co.uk

 Orton Farmers: If you are here 2nd Saturday of the month this is where you will ﬁnd us too.
-Taste the difference www.ortonfarmers.co.uk
+Taste the difference ortonfarmers.co.uk

-Abbot Lodge Ice Cream: Ice cream made on the farm www.abbottlodgejerseyicecream.co.uk
+Abbot Lodge Ice Cream: Ice cream made on the farm abbottlodgejerseyicecream

-Lowther Castle: A must visit nearby attraction /www.lowthercastle.org
+Lowther Castle: A must visit nearby attraction lowthercastle.org

-High Cup Nick: Visible from the garden but you need to get your boots on to see these views www.visitcumbria.com
+High Cup Nick: Visible from the garden but you need to get your boots on to see these views visitcumbria.com

-Eden Arts: What’s on when, events & exhibitions www.edenarts.co.uk
+Eden Arts: What’s on when, events & exhibitions edenarts.co.uk

-Wainwright: If you walk you know Wainwright! www.wainwright.org.uk
+Wainwright: If you walk you know Wainwright! wainwright.org.uk